Growth, Customers and Marketing

 Kelvin’s bike shop was doing ok but he was worried about the effects of both the big box retailers and all the online stores.
 Kelvin felt constant pressure to make his prices competitive, and knew that his repair work was suffering because customers would often ask him to just fit parts they had bought themselves online.

-“How can I possibly turn the ship around?” asked Kelvin.
+“How can I possibly turn the ship around and grow my business again?” asked Kelvin.

 Kelvin was worried.

-Working in The Bootcamp with me, Kelvin came to appreciate that it was imperative he change his whole approach to doing business.
+Working in The Fun in Business Intensive with me, Kelvin came to appreciate that it was imperative he change his whole approach to doing business.
 He realised that he could never out-compete the big retailers, and that fighting over the crumbs with his fellow suburban bike shops would be a disaster.

 Looking into Kelvin’s options for revitalising his business we came across a quote from Chris Zane, a bike shop owner in America: “The only difference between our competitors and us is the service we provide.”